inveniosoftware/docs-invenio-rdm/docs/customize/look-and-feel-styling.md

     We plan on requiring even less variable overrides in the future to change the theme.
     `@navbar_background_color` could be preset to the brand color and so on for example.

-Then, run the `invenio-cli assets build -d` command as above and refresh the page!
+Then, run the `invenio-cli assets build -d` command as above and refresh the page.
 You should be able to see your theme color(s)!

 You can override any styling variables in your `site.overrides` file.
 The available styling variables are found in the `variables.less` or `.variables` files of the various invenio modules installed.
 The ones above are originally defined [here](https://github.com/inveniosoftware/invenio-app-rdm/blob/master/invenio_app_rdm/theme/assets/semantic-ui/less/invenio_app_rdm/variables.less).
 The `invenio-theme` module defines a large number of them [here](https://github.com/inveniosoftware/invenio-theme/tree/master/invenio_theme/assets/semantic-ui/less/invenio_theme/theme).